aabbtree77/aabbtree77.github.io/main.md

 ### <https://github.com/aabbtree77/MNIST-0.17>{: class="w3-monospace w3-text-blue"}

 Jonas Matuzas' CNN model is the most convincing result in the MNIST digit recognition.
-You can find some further details in my own git fork.
+You can find some further details in this git fork.

 <br>